 4. Keep accurate records

-The new legislation will give your teams the right to request information from their employers regarding the total tips collected and their allocation in regard to themselves.
-Although there isn’t specific guidance on how far back your records should go, our experts recommended keeping records for at least three years.
+The new legislation gives your teams the right to request information regarding the total tips collected and their personal allocation once every three months.
+You must keep those records for at least three years.

 5. Check your current rota software

 Your current rota software may be able to help you calculate tronc fairly.
-Many software solutions offer tronc calculation features, which can help you distribute tips more accurately and efficiently.
-Check with your software provider to see if this is an option for your business.
+Many software solutions offer tronc-calculation features, which can help you distribute tips more accurately and efficiently.

 6. Check compliance with legislation

-Finally, it is important to check that your tronc system is compliant with current and upcoming legislation.
-This includes the Employment (Allocation of Tips) Bill, which will require employers to ensure that all tips are paid to workers in full.
-Make sure that your tronc system is set up to comply with this legislation, and that you are keeping accurate records of all tips collected and distributed.
+Finally, check that your tronc system is compliant with current and upcoming legislation.
+This includes the Employment (Allocation of Tips) Act, which requires employers to ensure that all tips are paid to workers in full.

 7. Fair Dispute Resolution Mechanism